 This review provides an update on global developments of family involvement with care homes, specific to relatives living with dementia.
-It spans over fifteen years and considers two research topics to address the gaps described above;
+It spans over 15 years and considers two research topics to address the gaps described above:

 - 1. Which interventions concerning family involvement within care homes have been evaluated? - 2.
-Does family involvement within care homes have a positive effect on residents' behavioural and psychological symptoms of dementia (BPSD) and quality of life?
+Does family involvement within care homes have a positive effect on residents' BPSD and quality of life?

-Research Design and Methodology
+Research design and methodology

-This literature review is based on the York Centre for Reviews and Dissemination (University of York, 2009) guidelines on conducting systematic literature reviews in health care.
+This literature review is based on the York Centre for Reviews and Dissemination (University of York, 2009) guidelines on conducting systematic literature reviews in healthcare.
 The full inclusion and exclusion criteria were as follows: